BradleyChatha/lumarsh/README.md

 ## Using Lumarsh

-There are two ways to use Lumarash:
+There are two ways to use Lumarsh:

 * Execute a file `lumarsh file_name`
 * Execute a string `lumarsh execute "print('henlo world!')"`